puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_troubleshooting.markdown

 Add the appropriate file or missing credentials to the existing file to resolve this issue.

+Note that versions of fog newer than 0.7.2 may not be fully compatible with Cloud Provisioner.
+This issue is currently being investigated.

 ### Certificate Signing Issues

 #### Accessing Puppet Master Endpoint